 While TFSAs may seem complicated on the surface, they are easy to understand and to manage.
 Flexibility is a big part of the TFSA model because you can add money from various financial instruments and withdraw money freely.

-If you decide to take money out of your TFSA, the amount you withdraw will be added to the contribution limit for the following year.
+If you decide to take money out of your TFSA, the amount you withdraw will be added to the following year’s contribution limit.
 Perhaps more interesting is that the contribution limit rolls over to the next year if you don’t make a deposit that year.
 But note that there is a lifetime contribution limit too.

 Benefits of a TFSA

 As the name suggests, a TFSA comes with government-backed tax breaks for Canadians who have a savings goal they want to fulfil.
 Importantly, the tax exemption does not come as an instant tax break like an RRSP contribution.
 However, you will get the tax benefits further down the road since any gains in your investments within a TFSA won’t be taxed.
 That is because you already paid tax on the money you deposited into the TFSA.

 Another good thing about a TFSA is that you can have as many of them as you want, allowing you to potentially save beyond the contribution limit of a single TFSA.

 TFSAs come with a contribution limit that defines the maximum amount of money you can deposit per year.
 It is worth pointing out the contribution limit will change each year, so it’s best to check historical limits (including this year) before opening a TFSA.
 Interestingly, it is possible to deposit more than the contribution limit but doing so incurs a 1% excess contribution fee that is payable monthly until the surplus is withdrawn.